nroduit/viewer-hub/README.md

 ﻿
-# Viewer-Hub
+# ViewerHub
-Viewer-Hub allows to manage various viewers on a IT Infrastructure.
+ViewerHub allows to manage various viewers on a IT Infrastructure.

 ## Architecture
 ![architecture.png](src/main/resources/documentation/architecture.png)